nilnought/nilnought.github.io/_posts/2023-11-10-which-suburb(s)-to-buy-in-ACT-within-your-budget.markdown

 ## Within your budget?

-The chart below displays the likelihood of affording a house within your budget, based on all the past sales from January 2023 to September 2023.The darker the color the higher chance of affording a house.
-You can click a suburb to highlight its statistics.
-If a suburb is not shown, that means there has not been a sale within that price range.
+The chart below displays the likelihood of affording a house within your budget, based on the recent sales history from January to September 2023.
+The darker the color the higher chance of affording a house.
 You can slide the budget scrollbar at the bottom, which ranges from $800k to $1.8m.
 The default display is at $1.8m.
+If a suburb is not shown, that means there has not been a house sale within that price range.
+You can click a suburb to highlight its statistics.
+Take Florey as an example.
+Between January and September 2023, there has been 17 houses sold, their median price is $1m and all the sale prices are below $1.8m so if your budget were $1.8m, the likelihood of you affording a house there would be 100%.
+Take Braddon as another example.
+Although the median price is $1.6m, because there has been one sale above $1.8m, the likelihood of affording a house there would be 50% with the same budget $1.8m.

 <iframe src="https://nilnought.github.io/plots/budget_chance.html" width="100%" height="700"></iframe>

-If you were thinking to pay $1.2m, you could either wait longer for a house within your budget to appear in a more expensive suburb like Griffith or choose a similar but cheaper suburb like Aranda.
+If you had $1.2m in mind as your budget, you could either wait longer for a house to appear in a more expensive suburb like Griffith or choose a similar but cheaper suburb like Aranda.